 “I saw him come down this hall and then you walk down it a minute later, I pretty much figured there might be trouble.”
 He crossed to me, took my hair and pushed it back to see the bloody scratch.
 The back of my neck bristled.
 “It’s not too bad.
 I think you can get this bandaged up with no problem.”

-I looked up into his dark eyes.
-In the room with yellow walls, the honeycombed windows gave an even deeper shade of gold to his hair and lit his skin.
+I looked up into his eyes.
+They were an arresting, captivating blue.
+In the room with yellow walls, the honeycombed windows gave an even deeper shade of gold to his hair and lit his pale skin.

 “For your sake?”
 He gave a rakish grin and a wink.
 “I certainly hope so.”